EmanQazii/Amazon-Scrapping/README.md

 ## Running the Script:

 **Define the Product Search:**
-    Modify the search_element and num_pages variables in the script to choose the product category and the number of pages to scrape: for example:
+    Modify the search_element and num_pages variables in the script to choose the product category and the number of pages to scrape:<br>
+    For example:<br>

     ```bash
     search_element = "Laptops"
     num_pages = 10
     ```
 **Run the Script:**
-    Run the script with your Python interpreter:
+    Run the script with your Python interpreter:<br>

     ```bash
     python amazon_scraper.py
     ```